iluvjava/Maths/Notebook 2.0/Math 000/Linear Algebra/Complex Vec Dot.md

 Let the $\bullet^H$ be the complex conjugate of applied to an unknown subject: $
 \bullet$

-* Complex Conjugate is not the same as tranpose, consider: $x,y \in \mathbb{C}^n$, and then we consider the quantity of $x^H y$ and $y^H x$, and **they are not the same**, they are conjugate of each other.
+* Complex Conjugate is not the same as transpose, consider: $x,y \in \mathbb{C}^n$, and then we consider the quantity of $x^H y$ and $y^H x$, and **they are not the same**, they are conjugate of each other.
 * To deal with this problem, we have to take closer inspection and know what we are doing.
-But the moral of the story is, the conjugate transpose operations is an extension of the conjugate for complex number, instead of an extension of the tranpose on complex matrices and vectors.
+But the moral of the story is, the conjugate transpose operations is an extension of the conjugate for complex number, instead of an extension of the transpose on complex matrices and vectors.

-#### Complex Conjugate of Vec Dot
+#### **Complex Conjugate of Vec Dot**

 * Let $\bullet^H$  be the conjugate of a complex number when the operand is a scalar, and let it be a Conjugate transpose when the operands are matrices or vectors.
 $$(x^Hy)^* =(x^Hy)^H= y^Hx$$